 The CRC concentration is unique, too, in its emphasis on criticism.
 We are inspired not by the turgid academic criticism that is taught at some universities, but by the Partisan Review/New Yorker tradition: that is, well-informed, thought-provoking criticism that addresses a wide, non-specialized audience and that can intervene in a broader cultural conversation.
 The critics and journalists we study (pictured to the right) include James Agee, Hannah Arendt, Martha Gellhorn, George Orwell, James Baldwin, Susan Sontag, Joan Didion, Greil Marcus, Laura Kipnis, Salman Rushdie, Philip Gourevitch, Henry Louis Gates, Joan Acocella, David Remnick, and Pauline Kael.

 If you are drawn to the big picture—if you suspect that neither conventional journalism training nor academic specialization is right for you—CRC may be what you're looking for.
 Our curriculum emphasizes the integration of journalistic skills with a distinctive individual writer's voice.
 The CRC program is deeply collaborative, and stresses close working relationships between professors and students and the creation of a supportive intellectual community.
+You can find links to publications by faculty and students here.

 CRC director Susie Linfield's book "The Cruel Radiance: Photography and Political Violence" is a finalist for the National Book Critics Circle Award in Criticism and for the Infinity Writing Award from the International Center of Photography.
 Click here to see select reviews.